 Core Curriculum:

 Contrary to universities in America, most UK universities do not have a General Education or a Core Curriculum component.
 The assumption is that students/ applicants have a basic, functional knowledge of the foundations before entering university.
 If not prepared, students typically apply to a foundation year before applying for a 3-year bachelor’s degree in the United Kingdom.
-Both UCL and LSE do not have a general core curriculum for all its undergraduates; however, they do have some specific compulsory courses that vary depending on your choice of program.
+Both UCL and LSE do not have a general core curriculum for all its BA/ BSc students; however, they do have some specific compulsory courses that vary depending on your choice of program.

 Class Size: